Our Birth Injury Lawyers Explain Your Rights

-One of the most common medical procedures performed on pregnant women when there are risks that lead doctors to avoid vaginal delivery, or when there are complications that endanger the mother or her unborn baby during labor, is a cesarean section, otherwise known as a C-section.
-This surgical procedure involves making an incision in the mother's abdomen and uterus and removing the baby from the mother's body.
+One of the most common medical procedures performed on pregnant women is a cesarean section, otherwise known as a C-section.
+Doctors often perform C-sections when there are risks associated with vaginal delivery or when there are complications that could endanger the mother or her unborn baby during labor.
+This surgical procedure involves making an incision in the mother’s abdomen and uterus and removing the baby from the mother’s body.

-The clock is often ticking when doctors decide to perform a C-section.
-That's why a delayed C-section can have such serious consequences for the health and well-being of the mother or child.
-Even waiting minutes to deliver an unborn baby by C-section can have catastrophic consequences.
+There’s no room for error when doctors perform a C-section.
+And no time to waste.
+The clock is often ticking when doctors perform a C-section.
+The slightest delay can result in a serious birth injury.
+That’s why a delayed C-section can have such serious consequences for the health and well-being of the mother or child.
+Even waiting a few minutes to deliver an unborn baby by C-section can have catastrophic consequences.

 There are often many warning signs that a C-section needs to be performed immediately to prevent a serious injury to the mother or the baby.
 These include: